I hear quite regularly from people who are worried that they could have

 Perez-Camargo G The International Journal of Applied Research in

-antioxidants including additional essential fatty acids lived significantly
+essential fatty acids lived significantly

 longer.